cnbrkaydemir/EventTracking/README.md

  # Back-End Overview

 Back-end is all about Java Spring.
 Specifically Spring Data Jpa , Spring Boot and Spring Security.
-Spring Data Jpa is responsible for interacting with the databse and acquiring desired data.
+Spring Data Jpa is responsible for interacting with the database and acquiring desired data.
 Spring Boot is a must for every spring project.
 And Spring Security is everything when it comes to security.
 Let's dive deep into the security of the project.
 In this project the authentication and authorization is accomplished thanks to JWT tokens.
-When an user enters their credentials and signs in to the page the backend creates a jwt token which contains information about the user that is logged in.
+When an user enters their credentials and signs in to the page the back-end creates a jwt token which contains information about the user that is logged in.
 At every request , back-end also confirms if this user has the authority to create a new event or add new users to the events, using the information hidden inside Jwt.
 The project uses bcrypt password encoder  so each password is hashed before getting saved to the database.
 Also note that front-end and back-end work together to accomplish authorization.
 Interceptor from the front-end and back-end work simultaneously to handle authorization.
 And that is basically how the back-end works.